First Army Air Service

 The First Army Air Service was an Air Service, United States Army unit that fought on the Western Front during World War I as part of the Air Service, First United States Army.
 The First Army Air Service was the largest and most diverse Air Service combat organization of the American Expeditionary Forces in France, and most American Air Service combat units were assigned to it when assigned to the front.

 The organization was demobilized in France on 15 April 1919 with the demobilization of the United States First Army.
 It was reconstituted in the Organized Reserve on 15 October 1921 as Headquarters, First Army Air Service, assigned to the First Army and allotted to the First Corps Area.
-It was then allocated to the Regular Army in 1928, and then inactivated in December 1929.
+It was then allotted to the Regular Army in 1928, and then inactivated in December 1929.

 History

 Origins

 The history of the First Army Air Service dates to the first American Air Service personnel arriving in France.
 On 15 January 1918, Colonel William Mitchell was appointed Chief of the Air Service, I Corps, First Army.
 At this time, the I Corps was being formed for the purpose of administratively handling all of the American troops then on the Western Front.
 Headquarters was located at Neufchâteau, France.
 When the first American Aero Squadrons arrived at the front in April 1918, they were assigned to the quiet Toul Sector.
 At this time, the American Air Service on the front consisted of only a few Aero Squadrons of the 1st Pursuit Group.

 At the end of June, 1918, Air Service, I Corps moved from the Toul Sector to the Château-Thierry Sector as part of I Corps.
 The I Corps Observation Group was already in the Chateau-Thierry Sector was under the command of First Army.
 The Assistant Chief of Air Service, Zone of Advance, felt it was necessary to coordinate the observation groups of First Army with the pursuit groups.
 On 10 August 1918, the First American Army Air Service was established.